ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Method

 \subsection{ID-Oriented Human Dataset Reconstruction}

-Contrary to identity-preservation image generation tasks, video generation tasks currently suffer from a lack of identity-oriented datasets.
+Contrary to identity-preserving image generation tasks, video generation tasks currently suffer from a lack of identity-oriented datasets.
 The dataset most relevant to our work is the CelebV-HQ~\cite{yu2023celebv} dataset, comprising 35,666 video clips that encompass 15,653 identities and 83 manually labeled facial attributes covering appearance, action, and emotion.
 However, their captions are derived from manually set templates, primarily focusing on facial appearance and human emotion while neglecting the comprehensive environment, human action, and detailed attributes of video.
-Additionally, its style significantly deviates from the user instructions, rendering it unsuitable for contemporary video generation models, and it lacks facial labels, such as masks and bounding boxes.
+Additionally, its style significantly deviates from the user instructions, rendering it unsuitable for contemporary video generation models.
 Consequently, we find it necessary to reconstruct this dataset into an identity-oriented human dataset.
-Our pipeline incorporates caption rewriting and face detection, coupled with cropping.
+Our pipeline incorporates a unified caption technique and the construction of a face image pool.